silnrsi/font-annapurna/README.txt

 subfolder of this font package.

 Annapurna SIL is released under the SIL Open Font License.
-Annapurna SIL is a trademark of SIL International.
+Annapurna SIL is a trademark of SIL Global.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.